A System That Detects Attention Decline and Reflects It Before Self-Blame Begins

 OVERVIEW.

-To cope, many turn to productivity apps that rely on control—blocking websites, setting timers, and enforcing discipline.
-When these tools fall short, they often leave users feeling more guilty rather than more supported.
+To cope, many turn to traditional productivity tools that rely on rigid control, blocking websites, tracking hours, and forcing discipline.
+Yet, when these brute-force methods inevitably fall short, they leave users feeling more guilty than supported.

-In this project, I worked end-to-end as a product designer, from problem framing and user research to app design and system direction.
-The project takes a different approach, treating focus not as a behavior to control, but as a process that naturally shifts over time.
+As the sole end-to-end product designer on this project, I led the journey from problem framing and user research to UX/UI design and system architecture.
+Lumo takes a radically different approach: it treats focus not as a behavior to be forced, but as a natural, fluid rhythm.

 Role: Product Designer